> Humanities & Social Sciences

 - Special Notes: LT

-- Section Notes: P: ENGL.1020, or English Majors; By definition, a literature "survey course" such as this one is meant to be inclusive - a daunting task considering the number of books published in the United States since the seventeenth century.
+- Section Notes: By definition, a literature "survey course" such as this one is meant to be inclusive — a daunting task considering the number of books published in the United States since the 17th century.
 This class is designed to be as inclusive as possible, and it will demand that students read a large number of texts.
 As such, it will seek to encourage students to see and form connections, as well as question connections others have claimed as "obvious."
-In short, though it will be primarily a reading course, it will require a great deal of thought, and each student needs to think of himself or herself as an intellectual.
-The course will undertake to define the major periods or styles or literary movements often used to describe American writing from the 17th century to the Present: Colonial Literature, Romanticism, Realism, Naturalism, Modernism, and Postmodernism.
-These broad headings will be challenged and redefined as we consider not just the canonical texts that generally define these terms but also texts by ethnic minorities, women, and others writers sometimes considered as less or even non-literary than those authors who are firmly embedded in the American literary canon.
+To help us get started in the process of connecting, the course will undertake the definition of the major periods, styles or literary movements often used to describe American writing from the 17th century to the present: Colonial Literature, Romanticism, Realism, Naturalism, Modernism and Postmodernism.
+These broad headings will be challenged and redefined as we consider not just the canonical texts that generally define these terms but also texts by ethnic minorities, women and others sometimes considered as less or even nonliterary.
+By the end of the term, students should not only have a grasp of these terms but also be able to question their validity.;

 - Credits: 3;